iocchi/PetriNetPlans/PNPpepper/README.txt

 	On local machine:
 	edit 'upload.sh' to match your Pepper environment and run it

-	On Pepper:
+	OnPepper:
+	- test 1
+	run 'pnp_test' in the folder containing the file test.pnml (actions not started, CTRL-C stop the plan)
+	- test 2
+	run the 3 action servers (actions/action_{A,B,C}.py)
-	run 'test_pnp' for the folder containing the file test.pnml
+	run 'pnp_naoqi' in the folder containing the file test.pnml